AlgoMaster Logo

 What Is 1-D DP?

-The key insight is that we avoid redundant computation.
-Instead of solving the same subproblem over and over (as recursion would), we solve it once, store the result, and look it up whenever we need it again.
-This is what transforms exponential brute force into a clean O(n) pass.
+DP avoids redundant computation.
+Instead of solving the same subproblem repeatedly (as naive recursion would), we solve it once, store the result, and look it up when needed.
+This transforms exponential brute force into an O(n) pass.

 How to Identify 1-D DP Problems

-Not every problem needs DP, and not every DP problem is 1-D. Here are the signals that suggest you are looking at a linear DP problem:
+Not every problem needs DP, and not every DP problem is 1-D. The signals for a linear DP problem:

 1. The input is a sequence (array, string, list of items)

-If you are processing elements one by one from left to right, and each element presents a choice, 1-D DP is a strong candidate.
+If you are processing elements one by one from left to right, and each element presents a choice, 1-D DP fits.

 2. There is an "optimal substructure"